 The Sufficiency Ratio is calculated by dividing total assets to total liabilities, with certain assets and liabilities measured on a different basis than that required under IFRS.
-Adjustments are made to the total assets and total liabilities, as presented on the unaudited condensed interim consolidated statements of financial position, to reflect measurement on a going concern basis.
+Adjustments are made to the total assets and total liabilities, as presented on the consolidated statements of financial position, to reflect measurement on a going concern basis.